- Chart

 Total Addressable Market (TAM)

-The TAM for Scholar Rock's pipeline is substantial and spans multiple therapeutic areas.
-For SMA, the TAM is estimated in the hundreds of millions to billions of dollars annually, depending on patient population and pricing.
-For oncology, the TAM is in the tens to hundreds of billions of dollars.
-Scholar Rock is positioned to capture a portion of this TAM by developing differentiated therapies that address specific patient populations with high unmet needs.
+The TAM for Scholar Rock's pipeline candidates is substantial, encompassing diseases like SMA, ALS, pulmonary fibrosis, various solid tumors, and osteoarthritis.
+For SMA alone, the market is in the hundreds of millions of dollars annually, with the potential for growth.
+For broader indications like pulmonary fibrosis and oncology, the TAM is in the tens of billions of dollars.
+Scholar Rock is positioned to capture a significant portion of this TAM by developing best-in-class or first-in-class therapies for these underserved patient populations.

 Upturn SWOT Analysis